andaze/hugo-jobs/content/office/gallery/_index.en.md

 weight: 1
 advtitle2: "Office and surroundings"
 advtitle3: "OFFICE"
-gallery_description: "Here is our office.
+description: "Here is our office.
 It's not a big office, but it's laid out in a spacious environment where you can concentrate on your work."
 ---
 ### **Office Gallery**